future-application-laboratory/BirthReminder/README.md

 If you would like to add more birth info, please email me:
 [CaptainYukinoshitaHachiman@ProtonMail.com](mailto:CaptainYukinoshitaHachiman@ProtonMail.com)

-(Only ACGN characters are welcomed)
+(Only ACGN characters are welcome)

 ## APP Bug Report/Feature Suggestion